kbury/nodejs-statsd-mysql-backend/README.md

-nodejs-statsd-mysql-backend
+nodejs-statsd-mssql-backend
 ===========================

-MySQL backend for [Statsd](https://github.com/etsy/statsd) by [Etsy](http://www.etsy.com/)
+MSSQL backend for [Statsd](https://github.com/etsy/statsd) by [Etsy](http://www.etsy.com/)

+This is a fork of [nodejs-statsd-mysql-backend](https://github.com/fradinni/nodejs-statsd-mysql-backend.git), adapted for MSSQL

-Current version 0.1.0-alpha1
+Current version 1.0.0

 ## License ##
 The node-js-mysql-backend library is licensed under the MIT license.
 Copyright (c) 2012-2013 Nicolas FRADIN - Damien PACAUD.
 All rights reserved.